Guide

 The basic cow pregnancy timeline

 The 283-day estimate is a planning tool.
-It helps you prepare for calving, but it should not be treated as an exact promise for every cow.
+It helps you prepare for calving, but it should not be treated as an exact promise for every cow or a substitute for the actual calving record.

 Record the breeding date as soon as it happens.